solana-labs/solana/docs/src/cli/transfer-tokens.md

 For convenience, consider setting the default signer to the account you want to pay transaction fees.
-Because transaction fees are so inexpensive on Solana, it's oftentimes sufficient to use a keypair file for this.
+Because transaction fees are so inexpensive on Solana, it is oftentimes sufficient to use a keypair file for this.
 Although keypair files are the most insecure way to store tokens, a fee-payer account rarely needs to hold more than a fraction of a SOL.

-Here's how to create and configure a fee-payer account:
+Here is how to create and configure a fee-payer account:

 ```bash
 solana-keygen --no-passphrase -o ~/fee-payer.json